CDP Stablecoin: Architecture and Implementation

 Algorithmic

-No peg to external assets — seigniorage mechanics or rebase.
-The history of algorithmic stablecoins is grim: Terra/Luna ($40B market cap → $0 in three days in May 2022), Basis Cash, Empty Set Dollar — all collapsed upon loss of confidence.
-A purely algorithmic stablecoin without any collateral backing — that's academic material, not production.
+This model is not pegged to an external asset — it uses seigniorage or rebase mechanisms.
+The history of algorithmic stablecoins is grim: Terra/Luna ($40B market cap → $0 in three days) is an example of collapse when trust is lost.
+A pure algorithmic stablecoin without any collateral backing is an academic exercise, not production-ready.

-Let's focus on crypto-backed architecture — it's realistic for independent development and technically substantial.
+We focus on the crypto-backed architecture — it is realistic for independent development and technically rich.

 PriceFeed — Chainlink oracles for collateral prices